ASL Airlines Flight Delay and Cancellation Compensation

 How to Claim Compensation from ASL Airlines

-• Fill in our form.
-You’ll need to provide details like your flight number, date, and the issue you encountered.
+• Complete this form.
+You’ll need to provide details including your flight number, date, and the issue you encountered.

 • Let our experts help you.
-Once you submit the form, our team will manage the process.
-We understand the EU laws well and will strive to get you your compensation.
+Once you submit the form, our team will take over.
+We know the EU laws thoroughly and will do our best to get you your compensation.
 You are only charged if we win your case.

-Keep in mind that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
-Regardless of whether your flight was delayed because of operational issues or technical issues, if it was not caused by extraordinary circumstances such as adverse weather conditions or air traffic control decisions, you have a right to compensation.
+Remember that it is your right as a passenger to claim compensation for a cancelled or delayed flight.
+No matter whether your flight was delayed as a result of operational reasons or technical issues, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you have a right to compensation.

 Which ASL Airlines Flights are Covered by EU261?